HarrisonMc555/dotfiles/README.md

 # Dotfiles

-Harrison McCullough's Ubuntu /  OSX dotfiles.
+Harrison McCullough's Ubuntu / macOS dotfiles.

 ## About this project